awell-health/awell-extensions/extensions/avaAi/README.md

 ### Generate patient summary

-Generates a human-readable and brief summary about the patient based on the characteristics in the patient's profile.
+Generates a human-readable summary about the patient based on the characteristics in the patient's profile.

 You can specify which characteristics of the patient you would like to include by providing a comma-separated string with the below possible options: